SirPhysics/Traffic_Toll_NSW/README.md

 <p align="center">
 !<img width="460" height="300" src="https://user-images.githubusercontent.com/62376291/157811248-837a4ff0-77e7-4ccd-a1e8-cfe0219d9c7d.png">
 </p>
-The M4 Motorway is a total 50.2-kilometer dual carriageway(two roads of which each has opposite direction) partially tolled motorway that runs through Sydney, New South Wales, Australia.
-It consists of M4 Western Motorway, M4 East, and M4–M5 Link (M4–M8 Link in the future).
+The M4 Motorway is a 50.2-kilometer partially tolled dual carriageway (two roadways with opposite directions) that runs through Sydney, New South Wales, Australia.
+It comprises of the M4 Western Motorway, the M4 East, and the M4–M5 Link (in the future, the M4–M8 Link).

 ### Interesting facts